tederickson/qbe-projection/README.md

 Check out Dan's code and documentation of [traditional vs QBE approach](https://github.com/danvega/graphql-qbe/blob/main/README.md)

-Paramount in all microservice designs is [Seperation Of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) No matter how much the database changes, the REST clients are not affected.
+Paramount in all microservice designs is [Separation Of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) No matter how much the database changes, the REST clients are not affected.
 I could add auditing and versions tomorrow and the REST clients would not be affected because the Mappers would still produce the same REST outputs.